The mentality makes it

 Key Competency # 3: Tolerance

-The Zickenkrieg knows many scenes.
-Not all are in the office.
-Sometimes fronts are created solely by the fact that a woman decides for child AND career.
-We complain about inadequate equality, unfair pay and the lack of women in top management.
-But as long as women and mothers are condemned by their peers for setting their priorities (family, career, ...), no women's quota in the world will change the situation in management and in companies.
+The goat war knows many locations.
+Not all of them are in the office.
+Sometimes fronts arise from the fact that a woman decides for a child AND a career.
+We complain about the lack of equality, the unjust remuneration and the lack of women in top management.
+But as long as women and mothers are condemned by their peers for how they set their priorities (family, career, ...), no quota for women in the world will change the situation in management and companies in the long term.

 Therefore, I appeal to the tolerance of women among themselves.
 If we women really strive for equality in all areas, we should focus on our common qualities beyond envy and resentment - and turn marehood into women's power.